igor-muram/igor-muram.github.io/webtemplate/README.md

 * <b>Custom HTML</b> in the <b>app/index.html</b> file is start of custom HTML markup.
 * For installing new jQuery library, use the command "<b>bower i library_name</b>" in the command window.
 Libraries are automatically added to the <b>app/libs</b> folder.
 Also you must install Bower (command "<b>npm i -g bower</b>").
 After installation, write the path to the js library file in the <b>gulpfile.js</b> file in the '<b>scripts</b>' task.
 * For changing color of the page, change the value of the variable '<b>accent</b>' in the file <b>app/sass/_vars.sass</b> | <b>app/scss/_vars.scss</b>.
-* For changing animation of the hamburger icon for the menu, <a href="https://jonsuh.com/hamburgers/">select the desired class</a> and change it in the <b>app/index.html</b> file.
+* For changing animation of the hamburger icon for the menu, [select the desired class](https://jonsuh.com/hamburgers/) and change it in the <b>app/index.html</b> file.
 Also in this source you can find detailed instructions for configuring the plugin.
 * All user scripts must be in the <b>app/js/common.js</b> file and begin after a <b>Custom JS</b> comment.
 * All Sass | Scss variables must be in the <b>app/sass/_vars.sass</b> | <b>app/scss/_vars.scss</b> file.
 * All styles of the elements created by default are in the <b>app/sass/_UI.sass</b> | <b>app/scss/_UI.scss</b> file.
 To use an element, choose the necessary design option and repeat the markup described for it in the <b>app/index.html</b> file.